Skip to content

 1. Run biomcp health --apis-only to inspect upstream/API connectivity plus any excluded key-gated sources

-2. Run biomcp health to inspect local readiness rows such as EMA local data and cache dir
+2. Run biomcp health to inspect local readiness rows such as DDInter local data, EMA local data, WHO Prequalification local data, CDC CVX/MVX local data, GTR local data, WHO IVD local data, and cache dir

 3. Treat biomcp health as an inspection surface: it does not currently exit non-zero on partial upstream failures